Pulover/PuloversMacroCreator/Documentation/Playback.md

 Macro Creator supports multiple Macros / Hotkeys.
 Each Macro will have its own Auto and Manual Hotkey that are shown when you add/select a Macro tab.

 When you press the Play Button (or when the main window is not active if "Always Active" option is on) all valid Hotkeys will be activated for all non-empty Macros.
-A traytip will be displayed (if *Show Info* is on) showing how many Auto.
-Hotkeys were activated.
+A traytip will be displayed (if *Show Info* is on) showing how many Play Hotkeys were activated.
 If any duplicate is found NO Hotkey will be activated.

 ### Debugging Macros